EasyEngine/easyengine/docs/docker-files.md

 Docker Files
 ============

-1. nginx-proxy: EasyEngine nginx-proxy uses [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) as the base.
-Nginx-proxy sets up a container running nginx and docker-gen. docker-gen generates reverse proxy configs for nginx and reloads nginx when containers are started and stopped.
-The root permission in this image have been changed with user permission in the EasyEngine image.
+1. traefik: EasyEngine traefik uses [traefik](https://github.com/containous/traefik) for load-balancing.
+Træfik is a modern HTTP reverse proxy and load balancer that makes deploying microservices easy.

 2. nginx: EasyEngine nginx image uses [openresty](https://github.com/openresty/docker-openresty) as the base.
 It is a full-fledged web application nginx server.
 Multiple additional modules have been added to make it similar to the EasyEngine version 3 nginx server as well as to add EasyEngine's custom configuration on top of it.